etiennestuder/gradle-jooq-plugin/README.md

 ## Avoiding configuration pitfalls

-### Explicitly setting the jOOQ version property expected by the Spring boot plugin
+### Synchronizing the jOOQ version between the Spring Boot plugin and the jOOQ plugin

 When applying the [spring-boot-gradle-plugin](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-tools/spring-boot-gradle-plugin), it is not sufficient to declare the jOOQ version that you want to pull in via `jooq.version = '3.13.4'` since the dependency management rules of the spring-boot-gradle-plugin take precedence.
-You also have to set `ext['jooq.version'] = '3.13.4'` to pull in your requested version of jOOQ.
+You also have to set `ext['jooq.version'] = '3.13.4'` to have Spring Boot pull in your requested version of jOOQ.

+The other way around, if you want the jOOQ plugin to pull in the same version of jOOQ as defined by the Spring Boot plugin, you have to explicitly set `jooq.version = dependencyManagement.importedProperties['jooq.version']`.

 ### Generating sources into shared folders, e.g. src/main/java